Another Russian Birthday

 I studied in Scotland at Stirling University and, following graduation with a degree in Film and Media Studies, I moved south to London.
 I have lived in Earlsfield ever since.

-I have spent time working in satellite audio distribution for the radio industry, online publishing for offline magazines and for software companies who worked in the online space.
-Right now I work for an American software company who produce software for the online advertising industry.
+I have spent time working in satellite audio distribution for the radio industry, online publishing for offline magazines, and for software companies that worked in the online space.
+Right now I work for an American software company that produce software for the online advertising industry.